TomasBoda/gen-lang-interpreter/README.md

-# The GEN Programming Language Interpreter
+# The GEN Programming Language
-Interpreter for the GEN programming language written in C.
+GEN is a general-purpose, procedural, dynamically typed programming language based on a bytecode virtual machine interpreter written in C.

 ## About
 Below is an example code of the GEN programming language representing a recursive fibonacci implementation without caching.